ARMmbed/BLEIntros/Docs/GettingStarted/URIBeacon.md

 ##Getting a URI Beacon Program
 </a>

-URI Beacons have a basic structure that's fully available on the mbed website.
+URI Beacons have a basic structure that's available on the mbed website.
 All you need to do is import it to the compiler and replace the default information with your own.
 To do that:

 * Go to the [BLE_URIBeacon](http://developer.mbed.org/teams/Bluetooth-Low-Energy/code/BLE_URIBeacon/) page.